-In the event (a) an offer is made to purchase outstanding voting shares of the Corporation and if accepted by a sufficient number of holders of such shares to constitute the offeror being entitled to exercise more than 50% of the voting rights attached to the outstanding voting shares of the Corporation (provided that prior to the offer, the offeror was not entitled to exercise more than 50% of the voting rights attached to the outstanding voting shares) or (b) if there is a consolidation, merger or amalgamation of the Corporation with or into any other corporation whereby the voting shareholders of the Corporation immediately prior to the consolidation, merger or amalgamation receive less than 50% of the voting rights attaching to the voting shares of the consolidated, merged or amalgamated corporation, including a sale whereby all or substantially all of the Corporation's undertakings and assets become the property of any other corporation, then a Participant will be entitled to exercise his or her options with respect to all of the common shares subject to the options and not yet purchased thereunder.
-In addition, if an offer is made to purchase 50% or more of the outstanding voting shares of the Corporation, a Participant will be entitled to exercise his or her options with respect to all of the common shares subject to the options and not yet purchased thereunder and tender such common shares into such offer, conditional upon the take-up of common shares under such offer.
+In the event (a) an offer is made to purchase outstanding voting shares of the Corporation and if accepted by a sufficient number of holders of such shares to constitute the offeror being entitled to exercise more than 50% of the voting rights attached to the outstanding voting shares of the Corporation (provided that prior to the offer, the offeror was not entitled to exercise more than 50% of the voting rights attached to the outstanding voting shares) or (b) if there is a consolidation, merger or amalgamation of the Corporation with or into any other corporation whereby the voting shareholders of the Corporation immediately prior to the consolidation, merger or amalgamated corporation, including a sale whereby all or substantially all of the Corporation's undertakings and assets become the property of any other corporation, then a Participant will be entitled to exercise his or her options with respect to all of the common shares subject to the outstanding voting shares of the Corporation, a Participant will be entitled to exercise his or her options and not yet purchased thereunder.
+In addition, if an offer is made to purchase 50% or more of the outstanding voting shares of the Corporation, a Participant will be entitled to exercise his or her options and not yet purchased thereunder and tender such common shares into such offer, conditional upon the take-up of common shares under such offer.